 - Hot conditions can also cause the fake tan to go off

 - In and out of hot and cold conditions can also alter the potency

 - Each spray tan has different use-by dates

-Advice for Salon businesses: In our salon, we use a dark cupboard in a room that doesn’t change temperature.
+Advice for Salon businesses: Our salon uses a dark cupboard in a room that doesn’t change temperature.

 Spray Tan Business Website Set up

-Websites are great for storing information for your clients to read and if you do well on the search engines your basically getting free advertisement.
-If you come up as one of the top businesses on Google for the term ‘spray tanning’ you basically have free advertisement.
+Websites are great for storing information for your clients to read, and if you do well on search engines, you get free advertisements.
+If you come up as one of the top businesses on Google for the term ‘spray tanning’, you have free advertising.

 Advantages & Disadvantages of Salon Booking Systems